EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 # 3. Practical Advice
 ## 3.1 BEING IN THE BUILDING
 ###### This section was reviewed by the Theatre Manager, who can be contacted at theatre@bedlamtheatre.co.uk
+Duty Manager Training:
+- Duty Manager (DM) Training covers opening, locking up, fire, and other procedures for the Bedlam Theatre.
+It is arranged every week when possible by the Theatre Manager and if completed allows members to be in the building by themselves/staff as a DM.
+- **You must always have a Duty Manager in the building.**
-- **At least three members of your production team must get Duty Manager (DM) training as soon as is practical.
-When rehearsing in Bedlam, you must have a DM trained individual present,** primarily so there is someone present who knows how to lock up.
+- **At least three members of your production team must get DM training as soon as it is practical.** This will help with get ins/rehearsals/show nights/staffing later on.

-- *Access*
+Access:
-  - The DM keys do not give access to the building **and must not leave leave the building at any time.**
+- The DM keys do not give access to the building and **must not leave the building at any time.**
-  - If you are the first in the building, you should arrange for a Committee member to let you in with at least 24 hours notice.
-If you have a problem getting in, contact a Committee member.
+- To get access to the building, you will need to arrange for a Committee/Subcommittee member to let you in.
+Ask with at least 24 hours notice.
-  - **Don’t leave the building until you’ve handed over the DM keys to someone else who is Duty Manager trained.
-If you are the last person out, make sure the fire exits are locked and the door is double locked.**
+- Don’t leave the building until you’ve handed over the DM keys to someone else who is Duty Manager trained.
+If you are the last person out, make sure the fire exits are locked and the door is double locked.
-- Your stage manager is entitled to a set of access keys in the run up to production week and the show.
-To procure a set, speak to the Theatre Manager. **If you want other members of the production team to have these keys, this must be approved by the Theatre Manager.**
+- The Stage Manager of your show also gets a set of keys from your Get In to your Get Out.
+To procure a set speak to the Theatre Manager. **You must be DM Trained and cannot hand the keys around your production team**
-- *Lights*
-  - The switches are in the box to your right as you enter from the side door.
-The switch labelled ‘Bertha’ will turn on the auditorium flood lights.
-  - Rigged lights are to be used only for dress/tech runs, and shows themselves because they use monumental amounts of electricity.
-- *Smoking*
-  - **Smoking is not permitted anywhere in the building, by law.** Talk to the Theatre Manager about using stage cigarettes.
-- *Tidiness*
-  - Put your rubbish in the bin, and empty them if they’re full.
-We share this space as a Company so love it, and look after it.
-If you leave the place in a mess, the FOH Manager can get a cleaner in and charge it to your show team.
 ## 3.2 SHOW FINANCES
 ###### This section was reviewed by the Business Manager, who can be contacted at business@bedlamtheatre.co.uk
 - **You must stick to your budget.
 Any overspend that has not been approved will not be reimbursed.** Remind all crew that they are not to spend ANY MONEY without the producer’s say-so and that they MUST give you a receipt if they want to be reimbursed.